KareemYaseen/Dicee-Game/README.md

 A simple dice game built with JavaScript.
 Each refresh rolls two dice, and the player with the higher number wins 🏆

+This project is a practice exercise from **The Complete 2025 Web Development Bootcamp by Angela Yu** on Udemy.

 ---

 ## 🚀 Features